danfuzz/lactoserv/doc/configuration.md

   type is inferred from the extension on the path.
 If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
-* `filePath` &mdash; Absolute filesystem path to the file to respond with.
+* `filePath` &mdash; Optional absolute filesystem path to the file to respond with.

 It is valid to specify neither `body` nor `filePath`; this indicates that the application should only ever produce empty responses.
 It is _not_ valid to